mmacneil/fullstack-jobs/README.md

 1. Use `npm` to install depdendencies from `package.json'.
 <pre><code>Spa> npm install</code></pre>

-2. Use the Angular CLI to build and launch the project on the webpack development server.
+2. Use the Angular CLI to build and launch the app on the webpack development server.
 <pre><code>Spa> ng serve</code></pre>

 #### View the App

 Point your browser to *https://localhost:4200* to access the application.

+#### Contact

+mark@fullstackmark.com

 ![alt text](https://raw.githubusercontent.com/mmacneil/fullstack-jobs/master/docs/img/angular-aspnet-core-job-application-flow.gif "Build an Authenticated GraphQL App with Angular, ASP.NET Core and IdentityServer")